 Spike Hughes

 Patrick Cairns "Spike" Hughes (19 October 1908 – 2 February 1987) was a British musician, composer and arranger involved in the worlds of classical music and jazz.
-He has been called Britain's earliest jazz composer.
+He has been called Britain's earliest jazz composer, and was a pioneer of television opera.
 Later in his career, he became better known as a broadcaster and humorous author.

 Date Range of DAHR Recordings: 1932